 Other Types of Dampers

-Backdraft dampers are common in a residential home, even beyond your HVAC system.
-These dampers allow air travel in one direction only, so they are used in bathroom vent fans, range hoods, and dryer vents as well.
-Backdraft dampers allow exhaust air to exit the home while outside air pressure prevents reverse air flow.
+Backdraft dampers are common in homes, even beyond your HVAC system.
+They allow air travel in one direction only, so they’re used in bathroom vent fans, range hoods, and dryer vents.
+Backdraft dampers allow exhaust air to exit the home while outside air pressure prevents reverse airflow.

 Butterfly Damper

-Industrial HVAC systems sometimes require elaborate airflow control because the structures are so large.
-For example, heated air traveling long distances through ductwork may cool off before it reaches its destination.
+Industrial HVAC systems sometimes require complex airflow control because the structures are so large.
+Heated air traveling long distances through ductwork may cool off before it reaches its destination.

 Butterfly dampers are commonly used in industrial applications to provide more control over air leakage and flow to solve this problem.
 They use a flat, circular metal blade and work best in round ducts.